-The faction lines are placed at 45 inches from the faction walls, while the server lines are at 113 inches.
-The zone delimited by the SERVER LINES, called SERVER ZONE, is specific to each faction: any and all contact with a robot from the opposing team in this zone will result in a tech foul for the faction at fault.
+The faction lines are placed at 45" from the faction walls, while the server lines are at 113".
+The zone delimited by the SERVER LINES (SERVER ZONE), is specific to each faction : any and all contact with a robot from the opposing team in this zone will result in a tech foul.
 The same rule applies in the RECUPERATION ZONE and under the BACKDOOR.
-This way, the robots are free to collect and connect the TRANSFER CABLES, but contact is allowed in all other zones in the arena.
+Contact is allowed in all other zones in the arena.